Greater Egyptian jerboa: Description

 An adult greater Egyptian jerboa has a head-and-body length of about 13 cm and a tail of 20 cm.
 The upper parts are yellowish-brown or sandy-brown and the underparts are white.
 The hind legs are very large and are about four times longer than the forelimbs.
 The feet have hairy pads which improves locomotion on sand.
 The tail is nearly naked but ends in a large tuft of hair which is black at the base and white at the tip.
 The tail is used as a prop to stabilise the animal when it stands and moves on its hind legs.

 Distribution and habitat

 On the African continent, the greater Egyptian jerboa is found in Morocco, Algeria, Tunisia, Libya and Egypt.
-It is also present in the Judaean Desert in Israel, the Negev Desert (possibly extinct by 2016) and on the Sinai Peninsula.
+It is also present in the Judaean Desert, the Negev Desert (possibly extinct by 2016) and on the Sinai Peninsula.
 It occupies a wide range of habitat types including deserts and semi-deserts, sand dunes near the coast, marshes, pasture, and arable land.